Intel-bigdata/OAP/oap-cache/oap/docs/Developer-Guide.md

 ## Enabling NUMA binding for PMem in Spark

-### Rebuild Spark packages with NUMA binding patch
+### Rebuilding Spark packages with NUMA binding patch

 When using PMem as a cache medium apply the [NUMA](https://www.kernel.org/doc/html/v4.18/vm/numa.html) binding patch [numa-binding-spark-3.0.0.patch](./numa-binding-spark-3.0.0.patch) to Spark source code for best performance.